Basic Screening Survey for Older Adults

 How those surveyed compare to other older adults in the U.S.

-A 2011-2012 national CDC report found that 19 percent of adults 65 and older had complete tooth loss (edentulism) and 19 percent of older adults in the U.S. had untreated decay.2
+A 2011to 2012 national CDC report found that 19 percent of adults 65 and older had complete tooth loss (edentulism) and 19 percent of older adults in the U.S. had untreated decay.2

-According to the Older Adult Basic Screening Survey, Minnesota’s older adults living in long-term care facilities have a higher percentage of complete tooth loss and untreated decay than the general U.S. older adult population.
+According to the Basic Screening Survey for Older Adults, Minnesota’s older adults living in skilled nursing facilities have a higher percentage of complete tooth loss and untreated decay than the general U.S. older adult population.
 While we expect this group to have more health issues than the general population, this survey still demonstrates the great need for improved oral care for these residents.

 Survey limitations and barriers